Andy. 5* Trustpilot review, July 2020QUOTE & BUY - NOW!

 Whilst we might think we all know what a van is, legally the distinction can be blurred.

-N2: Vehicles designed and constructed for the carriage of goods and having a maximum mass exceeding 3,5 tonnes but not exceeding 12 tonnes.
+N2 licences are for vehicles designed and constructed for the carriage of goods and having a maximum mass exceeding 3.5 tonnes but not exceeding 12 tonnes.
+These are classed as heavy goods vehicles (HGVs).

 A vehicle up to five tonnes with eight or more seats is classed as a minibus (M2), even if it is designed on a van chassis.